AJS Cars

 Looking to diversify, in 1927 AJS gained a contract to build bodies for the new Clyno 'Nine' Light series.
 This started well, but the car proved unpopular and in 1929 Clyno went into liquidation.

-The AJS car was designed by Arthur G Booth, who also designed of the original "Clyno Nine".
+The AJS car was designed by Arthur G Booth, who had designed of the original "Clyno Nine" and moved to AJS following the demise of Clyno.
 The chassis was built by John Thompson Motor Pressings in Bilston.
-The bodies were made in Lower Walsall and the final assembly took place in Graisely Hill.
+The bodies were made in Walsall Street and the final assembly took place in Graisely Hill.
 The car was fitted with a four-cylinder side valve Coventry Climax engine with a capacity of 1018cc (60mm x 90mm bore and stroke) and an RAC rating of 8.92 h.p. which put it in the £9.
 0s.
 0d tax class.

 Four "models" were on display